SebastianMestre/C-with-lambdas/README.md

 Any string up to the bracket that matches the one at the start of the anonymous function expression will be considered a valid body.

+Extra whitespace between components of an anonymous function expression is allowed.

 Here is an example:

 ```C
 (fn int(int x, int y) =>  x + y)
 ```

-The parentheses are mandatory (the reason is that it made parsing easier).
+Yes, the parentheses are mandatory (the reason is that it made parsing easier).

+Caveats:

+The parsing is very rudimentary and not very thought-through so it's probably fragile and will unexpectedly fail on weird input.

+There are no error messages in case you make a mistake, because good errors are hard.

 ## Build